callixte-girard/YoutubeChannelLeecher/README.md

 # PROGRESS

 ## To-do
+- MUTE YOUTUBE AT EACH TURN (with a keystroke in Selenium for example)
 - create a `URL` object class that can be in 3 states :
     - minimal (odijzaoidza)
     - partial (/playlist?list=odijzaoidza)